tywalch/electrodb/README.md

 response        | `"default"`          | Used as a convenience for applying the DynamoDB parameter `ReturnValues`.
 The options here are the same as the parameter values for the DocumentClient except lowercase.
 The `"none"` option will cause the method to return null and will bypass ElectroDB's response formatting -- useful if formatting performance is a concern. ignoreOwnership | `false`              | By default, **ElectroDB** interrogates items returned from a query for the presence of matching entity "identifiers".
 This helps to ensure other entities, or other versions of an entity, are filtered from your results.
-If you are using ElectroDB with an existing table/dataset you can turn off this feature by setting this property to `true`. limit           | _none_               | A convenience option for the query parameter `Limit`, used to specify the number of records to retrieve while performing a query.
+If you are using ElectroDB with an existing table/dataset you can turn off this feature by setting this property to `true`. limit           | _none_               | A convenience option for the query parameter `Limit`, used to specify the number of records to retrieve while performing a query. pages           | ∞                    | How many DynamoDB pages should a query iterate through before stopping.
+By default ElectroDB paginate through all results for your query.

 # Errors: